Kasakela chimpanzee community: Goblin

 Goblin (September 1964 – August 2004) was Melissa's oldest son.
 He was discovered by Goodall when he was just a few hours old, with a twisted face that led her to name him Goblin.
 Goblin was protected by Figan as an adolescent, but at the young age of 15 in 1979 he challenged and defeated Figan to become the top-ranking male.
 He was defeated and brutally beaten by a coalition of older males later in the year, giving up his top ranking.
 Goblin regained the top-ranked position in 1982, and was the unambiguous alpha male, able to control even coalitions of rival males, by 1984.
 Goblin maintained his alpha status until 1989, when he was badly beaten and injured by a coalition of males led by Wilkie.
 He was sterilized by a bite to his testicles in the process.
 He spent time away from the rest of the community recovering from his injuries, during which time Goodall administered medication to help him return to health.
 He later became Freud's key ally in becoming and retaining his position as alpha male, apparently going so far as to encourage Freud to challenge Wilkie for the role.
-While Freud was alpha Goblin was able to be a wedge between Freud and Frodo, who had previously been close companions, but when Frodo overtook Freud Goblin switched his allegence to Frodo.
+While Freud was alpha Goblin was able to be a wedge between Freud and Frodo, who had previously been close companions, but when Frodo overtook Freud, Goblin switched his allegiance to Frodo.
 Goblin died of disease in August 2004.